Nominations

 Nomination of Your Account

 • You may nominate a person(s) of choice to receive your property presently up to a maximum value of €27,000 in Republic of Ireland.
+You must be over 16 to complete a nomination.

 Any amount in excess of €27,000 will form part of your estate.